Equivariant eta forms and equivariant differential $K$-theory: Equivariant higher spectral flow and equivariant eta form

-Using Lemma \ref{d106}, we can get the anomaly formula for odd case as follows.
-The even case will be proved later. \begin{prop} Let $\mF$, $\mF'\in \mathrm{F}_G^1(B)$ which have the same topological structure.
-Let $A$, $A'$ be perturbation operators with respect to $D(\mF)$, $D(\mF')$ and $P$, $P'$ be the APS projections with respect to $D(\mF)+A$, $D(\mF')+A'$ respectively.
-For any $g\in G$, modulo exact forms, we have
+Using Lemma \ref{d106}, we obtain the anomaly formula in odd case as follows. \begin{prop} (Compare with \cite[Theorem 0.1]{DZ98}) Let $\mF$, $\mF'\in \mathrm{F}_G^1(B)$ which have the same topological structure.
+Let $A$, $A'$ be perturbation operators with respect to $D(\mF)$, $D(\mF')$ and $P$, $P'$ be APS projections with respect to $D(\mF)+A$, $D(\mF')+A'$ respectively.
+For any $g\in G$, modulo exact forms on $B$, we have